Methodology of the Informal Sector Enterprise Survey

-The Informal Sector Enterprise Surveys use a two-stage sampling process.
 The first stage uses a methodology called Adaptive Cluster Sampling (ACS).
-ACS requires a well-defined geographical area, which for these surveys is typically an urban center.
-A grid of evenly sized squares, called Block Areas or BAs, is then overlaid on a map of this delineated area.
-An initial sample of BAs is selected at random (often within strata) without replacement.
+ACS requires a well-defined geographical area; for these surveys, it is typically an urban center.
+On a map of this delineated area, the Enterprise Analysis Unit creates a grid of evenly sized squares, called Block Areas or BAs, on the map and selects an initial sample of BAs at random (often within strata) without replacement.
 Within an enumerated BA, some basic information is listed on all encountered informal businesses, including through observation for those that refuse the exercise or those that are unavailable at the time of fieldwork.
 ACS is ‘adaptive’ in the sense that, using a pre-defined threshold number of informal businesses, all neighboring BAs of a BA that meets the threshold are subsequently sampled until there are no BAs that meet this expansion requirement.
 This process allows for first-stage weights to be calculated, allowing the Informal Sector Enterprise Surveys to be geographically representative of the urban areas where it is implemented.
 Full details of the methodology are provided in Aga et. al (2023).

-In general, the topics in the questionnaire include:
+The topics in the questionnaire generally include:

 • Business characterstics